9gustin/react-notion-render/README.md

 | rnr-pink | #FE5D9F |
 | rnr-blue | #0eb7e4 |

+## Render

+The package export 3 functions to render:

+#### renderTitle
+That function receive a title of an notion page an parse it to text to show in screen.

+#### renderBlocks
+That function receive an array of blocks an parse it to components to show in screen.

+#### render
+That function now are the same that renderBlocks.
+I recommend to use renderBlocks.
+Maybe in the future this render function would change.

 ## Upgrades:
 If you find a bug, or want to suggest a feature you can create a [New Issue](https://github.com/9gustin/react-notion-render/issues/new) with that and i will analyze, feel free to create issues.
 Same if you want to contribute with something you can fork this repo and then make an PR with your feature ;)